Prajwal-S-6/Spring-Certification-Path/module-07/SpringBoot/example11/README.md

 ---
 * /info endpoint need to be exposed via web, and also need to be enabled using: management.info.env.enabled=true
-* It provides non sensitive information about the application
+* It provides non sensitive information about the application  like app name, description, version
+* These can be added via properties: info.app.name, info.app.version, info.app.description
+* Also these can be added implementing InfoContributor bean